-Each year the Geography Department goes on interesting trips, local, national and abroad, most recently to Sicily and Barcelona.
+Each year the Geography department goes on trips, local, national and abroad, most recently to Iceland and Barcelona.
 We collect data through travel and invite outside speakers into Emanuel who share their insights on the subject.
-Emanuel's sixth form geographers are expected to regularly attend lectures at the Royal Geographic Society of which the department is a member, as well as the Wimbledon Geographical Association.
+Emanuel's sixth form geographers are also expected to regularly attend lectures at the Royal Geographic Society of which the department is a member.